CRAZYLAZYAZY/lazymc-no-death-xp-drop/README.md

-# No Death XP Drop
+# LazyMC No Death XP Drop

 Players never drop XP orbs on death — independent of the `keepInventory` gamerule.